HaoyuCui/WSI_Segmenter/readme.md

 ![visdom](eg/.src/visdom.png)

+5. or use the pre-trained model to predict the mask of your own data.
+The model is trained on the [tsr-crc](https://zenodo.org/records/4024676) dataset.

+    [[Google Drive](https://drive.google.com/file/d/1K_DaQlLcM26ZsIg3UNSfizpDBmo_MrBB/view?usp=sharing)]  Download the weights and place it in the `checkpoints` folder.

-5. you can also apply this with your patch extraction code.
+6. you can also apply this with your patch extraction code.

 ```python
 import torch